vetienne74/hpcscan/README.md

 Test mode name | Description | Remark
 ------------ | ----------- | ------------
-Baseline     | CPU standard implementation | -
-CacheBlk     | CPU with cache blocking optimization techniques | - Cuda         | GPU with CUDA without optimization | -
-NEC          | NEC with compiler directives | Only available on NEC SX-Aurora TSUBASA NEC_SCA      | NEC with Stencil Code Accelerator | Only available on NEC SX-Aurora TSUBASA OpenAcc      | GPU with OpenAcc without optimization | -
+Baseline     | CPU standard implementation | Always enabled CacheBlk     | CPU with cache blocking optimization techniques | Always enabled Cuda         | GPU with CUDA without optimization | Only enabled when compiled with nvcc (NVIDIA CUDA compiler) NEC          | NEC with compiler directives | Only enabled when compiled with ncc++ (NEC C++ compiler for SX-Aurora TSUBASA) NEC_SCA      | NEC with Stencil Code Accelerator | Only enabled when compiled with nvc++ (NEC C++ compiler for SX-Aurora TSUBASA)
+OpenAcc      | GPU with OpenACC without optimization | Only enabled when compiled with a C++ compiler that supports OpenACC

 # Environment set-up